zeyad-houssainy/zeyad-houssainy/README.md

 ## Hi there 👋
-i'm a team leader in an architectural engineering company i seek to become w web developer. currently studying Backend and Frontend courses with ALX
+i'm a team leader in an architectural engineering company<br>
+i seek to become w web developer. currently studying Backend and Frontend courses with ALX